 Retirement Interest-Only (RIO) Mortgages

-These retirement mortgages are aimed at older borrowers or borrowers who have already retired.
+Retirement interest-only mortgages are aimed at older borrowers or borrowers who have already retired.
 You can only secure a RIO on your main residence.
 As you only need to pay the interest on the loan each month (not any capital) your monthly repayments will be lower.

 The capital of the loan will be paid off when the property is sold when the owner dies or moves into long-term care.